Free Walking Tour Berlin

 The Beginnings: A Hidden History

-The Rise and Fall: The Queer Community during the Weimar Republic
+The Rise and Fall: The Queer Subject or Identity during the Weimar Republic

 Building a New Foundation: West vs. East Berlin

-A New Era: Berlin as a Beacon of Diversity
+A New Era: Berlin as a city of multicoloured ^ lights.

 Thank you for reading.
 If you're inspired by the stories of Berlin and want to delve deeper, why not join us on our Free Berlin Walking Tour?
 It's a wonderful way to immerse yourself in the city's rich history and vibrant culture.
 We look forward to welcoming you soon.